pymor/pymor/docs/source/getting_started.rst

 which are actually selected for basis extension.
 To control the condition of the reduced system matrix, we must ensure that the generated basis is orthonormal w.r.t. the H1-product on the solution space.
-For this we pass the basis extension algorithm the :attr:`h1_product` attribute of the discretization.
-We pass the same product to the reductor for computing the Riesz representatives for error estimation.
+For this we pass the :attr:`h1_product` attribute of the discretization to the basis extension algorithm.
+We pass the same product to the reductor which uses it for computing the Riesz representatives required for error estimation.
 Moreover, we have to provide a |ParameterFunctional| which computes a lower bound for the coercivity of the problem for a given parameter.

 >>> from functools import partial
 >>> extension_algorithm = partial(gram_schmidt_basis_extension, product=d.h1_product)
->>> reductor = partial(reduce_coercive, error_product=d.h1_product,
+>>> reductor = partial(
-                       coercivity_estimator=GenericParameterFunctional(lambda mu: np.min(mu['diffusion']),
-                                                                       d.parameter_type))
+...     reduce_coercive,
+...     error_product=d.h1_product,
+...     coercivity_estimator=ExpressionParameterFunctional('min(diffusion)', d.parameter_type)
+... )

 Moreover, we need to select a |Parameter| training set.
 The discretization ``d`` already comes with a |ParameterSpace| which it has inherited from the